-ENGL 2333.
-(ENGL2332) (ENGL 2318) Survey of World Literature II.
-(3-3-0) Prerequisite: ENGL 1302.
+ENGL 2333 (ENG 2332).
+(ENG 2318) Survey of World Literature II.
+(3-3-0)

 A study of world masterworks from the Renaissance to the present.
-A critical analysis is required as part of the course work, which will also include careful reading, research, and writing.
+Content includes but are not limited to writers from Italy, Spain, France, Germany, and Russia.
+A critical analysis is required as part of the course work, which will also include careful reading, analysis, research and writing.